#12DaysOfKindmas

 • Send friends or family who live abroad a voice note or video message to tell them you miss them.

-• Get the children in your home to to make cards or crafts to post to someone who might not get home as often as they'd like at the moment.
+• Get the children in your home to to make cards or crafts to post to someone who might not be able to get home.
 If you are sending these in time for Christmas, do a quick check of postage dates first - but these little gifts will raise a smile whenever they arrive!

 • Send an eCard to let someone know you are thinking of them.